 About the Olympiad

-In 2026, the Olympiad will be held from November 6 to 14 in the Sirius federal territory supported by the Ministry of Education of the Russian Federation.
+In 2026, OWAO will take place from November 6 to 14 in the Sirius Federal Territory.
+The Olympiad is organized with the support of the Ministry of Education of the Russian Federation.

-The Olympiad is open to students in teams of 2 to 6 participants (age 18 or younger).
-Each team may be accompanied by one team leader and up to two observers.
-Each country may be represented by one team.
+The Olympiad is open to teams of 2 to 6 participants (aged 18 years or younger).
+Each team may have one team leader and up to two observers (adults).

 The Olympiad consists of four rounds: theoretical, practical, observational, and test ones.
-The working language of the Olympiad is English; however, participants may use a glossary provided by the Scientific Committee and pre-translated into their national languages by team leaders.
+The working language of the Olympiad is English; however, participants may use a glossary provided by the Academic Committee that has been pre-translated into their national languages by team leaders.

 We invite you to review past competition assignments to assess your knowledge.